rh-john/ocp-eip-monitoring/scripts/lib/REFACTORING_PLAN.md

 1. Add functions to `common.sh`
 2. Update `deploy-monitoring.sh` to source and use common functions
-3. Update other scripts (`test-monitoring-e2e.sh`, `test-monitoring-deployment.sh`, etc.) to use common functions
+3. Update other scripts (`test-monitoring-e2e.sh`, `test/test-monitoring-deployment.sh`, etc.) to use common functions
 4. Remove duplicate code
 5. Test all scripts to ensure they still work